 Some tech industry members say “good-enough analytics” should be — well — good enough for most brands and professionals today.
 Others say data lakes should suffice regarding data access.

-But “good enough” isn’t going to cut it in the competitive world of digital marketing where the difference between winning business from a particular buyer could be a matter of minutes.
+But “good enough” isn’t going to cut it in the competitive world of digital marketing where the difference between winning business from a buyer could be a matter of minutes.

 Connecting with customers the ultimate goal